Rahmenordnung/ink_dreams/README.md

 --__Category filter selector__ it displays all the categories/genres by which the books are separated.
 Each book has a genre assigned, and therefor a user can identify better a group of books related by the genre.
 The category display works filtered by genre by clicking on each of them

+--__Pagination__ it divides the book list into discrete pages, the number of the pages is dictated by __paginate_by__ parameter settled in the desired class, in my case the __Home_view class__.
+This a unique parameter only for Django that makes ones live easy.

 -- __Footer__: Informs the user that the site is hosted by Github Pages, and provides us a link to where they can view the source code on Github, and also a link to the dataset in a elegant dark green color.

 -- __Contact Form__: A simple contact form with a query category selector name and subject. realized with django forms, that helps people getting in touch with the site, improving  in this way the UX.